amamchur/jsonlite/README.md

 JsonLite Objective-C
 ====================
-JsonLite Objective-C - the best JSON parser for for Objective-C/Cocoa.
+JsonLite Objective-C - the fastest JSON parser for for Objective-C/Cocoa.

 If you: